 CONTAMINATED SEDIMENTS

 Contaminated sediments are muds, silts, and sands that lie below America's waters, and that become contaminated from runoff pollution, atmospheric deposition, pipe discharges, and other pollution sources.
-Contaminated sediments are found throughout the coasts of the United States, and at the 100 ocean dumpsites in the Atlantic and Pacific Oceans, and in the Gulf of Mexico.
-The Environmental Protection Agency has documented the presence of at least one billion cubic yards (roughly, one billion tons) of contaminated sediments below the nation's waterways.
-Some contamination is historical, but additional contamination occurs daily through runoff and other sources.
+They are found throughout the coasts of the United States, and at the 100 ocean dumpsites in the Atlantic and Pacific Oceans, and in the Gulf of Mexico.

 Learn more about contaminated sediments by exploring our links in the side menu to the left.